naomitague/tbm-RHESSys-Obs/ParameterorState/Derived/Root water storage capacity.md

 # Equation/Model
 	# Summary

 For saturated storage capacity - this will simply be the integration of porosity over depth.
-Many models assume that porosity is constant over the rooting depth - or that porosity decays expontially )
+Many models assume that porosity is constant over the rooting depth - or that porosity decays exponentially )
 ### Porosity Function

 $$